anupseth/SimpliLearn/SportyShoes/README.md

               - Add products.
               - Deleted products.
               - Edit products.
-              - See order report for products.
+              - See Report by dates and category for orders placed by buyers/users.
+              - Logout of the application
  - Customer

       - There are some preconfigured users in the application.